 The SEND team is responsible for the management of the Education, Health and Care (EHC) needs assessment process of special educational needs for children and young people from 0 to 25 and for ensuring that the Local Authority fulfils its statutory responsibilities listed within the Education Act 1996 and Children and Families Act 2014 and the Code of Practice.

 The team aims to work closely with parents, young people and professionals, ensuring a person centred approach and a culture of ‘putting our residents first’ is maintained.
 All children and young people undergoing a needs assessment or those who already have an EHC Plan/Statement Statement will have a named allocated officer.

 The SEND Team includes a Team Manager, 4 Special Needs Officers (senior officers), 6 Education, Health and Care Officers, an Education Health and Care Coordinator and an Assistant Educational Psychologist.

 If your child is known to the SEND Team, he or she will have an allocated officer who is responsible for managing your child’s case and they will be your main point of contact.

 The SEND Team have the case management responsibility for children and young people who are undergoing an education, health and care needs assessment or have an Education, Health and Care (EHC) Plan or a Statement of Special Educational Needs (being phased out until 31 March 2018).

 This includes undertaking SEND key working functions during the special educational needs assessment process:

 The team is also responsible for:

-From September 2014 the system of assessing Special Educational Needs has changed.
-Statements of Special Educational Needs will be replaced by Education, Health and Care (EHC) Plans.
+From September 2014 the system of assessing Special Educational Needs changed.
+Statements of Special Educational Needs have been replaced by Education, Health and Care (EHC) Plans.

-Local Authorities have been given until April 2018 to complete the transfer of all existing statements to EHC plans.
+Local Authorities were given a deadline to complete the transfer of all existing statements to EHC plans by April 2018.